MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 1. If you have not done so already, install the [Bot Framework Emulator][emulator-readme].
 1. Run the sample locally on your machine.
-1. Start the emulator, connect to your bot, and send a messsage to it.
+1. Start the emulator, connect to your bot, and send a message to it.
 1. After one of the prompts, wait 30 seconds before responding.

 <!-- Footnote-style links -->